 Providing a healthy and safe rental property

-The Residential Tenancies Act 1986 (section 45) requires landlords to provide and maintain the premises in a reasonable state of repair having regard to the age and character of the premises and for the period when they are likely to remain habitable and available for residential purposes.
+The Residential Tenancies Act 1986 (s45) requires landlords to provide and maintain the premises in a reasonable state of repair having regard to the age and character of the premises and when they are likely to remain habitable and available for residential purposes.

-Landlords must provide the premises in a reasonable state of cleanliness.
+Landlords must also provide the premises in a reasonable state of cleanliness.

 - Building Act 2004 and the Building Code

 - Health Act 1956, and

 - Housing Improvement Regulations and bylaws made under the Local Government Act 2002.
 These are set by individual councils.

 The usual legal starting points for a rental property to be in a healthy and safe state of repair are the 2004 Building Act and the Building Code.